-- Contact CBIR@ohsu.edu for 1-on-1 technical assistance to assist you in completing the Budget Table template provided within this application. - Budgets will be more likely to be funded if the personnel and supervisory staff budget is low in comparison to the rest of the budget - Include detailed line items (for example, avoid "\$30,000 for staff")
+- Contact EOCCOGrants@eocco.com for 1-on-1 technical assistance to assist you in completing the Budget Table template provided within this application. - Budgets will be more likely to be funded if the personnel and supervisory staff budget is low in comparison to the rest of the budget. - o Include specific, detailed line items (for example, avoid "\$30,000 for staff").
+Vague or incomplete budget tables will not be considered and may be returned for revision.